Manage events and alerts

 Path arguments:

 Returns a list of alerts that have been triggered.
-Each item in the list is a dictionary describing the triggered alert.
+Each item in the list is a dictionary that describes the triggered alert.

 Example: